 Faraz joined Watsi on November 9th, 2014.
-Seven years ago, Faraz joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Faraz's most recent donation traveled 8,500 miles to support Malachi, a 5-year-old and future doctor from Kenya, to fund surgery on his legs so he can grow up active and healthy.
+Eight years ago, Faraz joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Faraz's most recent donation traveled 8,500 miles to support Nicholas, a student from Kenya, to fund leg surgery so he can walk easily again and go after his dreams.

 Faraz has funded healthcare for 96 patients in 11 countries.